RichardAtCT/claude-code-openai-wrapper/README.md

 ### Use Cases

 Chat mode is ideal for:
+- **AI Coding Assistants**: Integration with tools like Roo Code, Cline, Cursor, and other AI coding assistants that expect OpenAI-compatible APIs
 - **Public APIs**: Safely expose Claude as a chat service
 - **Chat Applications**: Integration with chat clients that manage their own state
 - **Restricted Environments**: When you need Claude's capabilities without system access
 - **Multi-tenant Services**: Ensure complete isolation between requests
+- **Development Tools**: IDEs and extensions that need AI assistance without file system access

 ## API Endpoints